slashdotdash/cqrs-journey-pdf/README.md

 # CQRS Journey => PDF

-Ruby script for generating a PDF of the Microsoft patterns & practices [CQRS Journey documentation](https://github.com/mspnp/cqrs-journey-doc/).
+Ruby script for generating PDFs from the Microsoft patterns & practices [CQRS Journey documentation](https://github.com/mspnp/cqrs-journey-doc/).

 This is entirely *unofficial* and is in no way endorsed by Microsoft or the patterns & practices team.
 However I found it useful to create a PDF from the work-in-progress documentation to allow reading on my iPad.